GENI-NSF/geni-tools/README-omni.txt

   * omni.py getversion
   * omni.py getversion -a http://localhost:12348

+  Call the AM API GetVersion function at each aggregate.

+  Aggregates queried:
+  - Single URL given in -a argument, if provided, ELSE
+  - List of URLs given in omni_config aggregates option, if provided, ELSE
+  - List of URNs and URLs provided by the selected clearinghouse

 ==== listresources ====
- * format:  omni.py listresources [-a AM-URL [-n]] [slice-name]
+ * format:  omni.py listresources [-a AM-URL] [-n] [slice-name] \
+   	    	    		      	     [-o  [-p fileprefix]]
  * examples:
   * omni.py listresources
   * omni.py listresources myslice
   * omni.py listresources -a http://localhost:12348 myslice
   * omni.py listresources -a http://localhost:12348 -n myslice
+  * omni.py listresources -a http://localhost:12348 -n myslice \
+    	    		  -o -p myprefix

+  Call the AM API ListResources function at specified aggregates.

-  This command will list the rspecs of all geni aggregates available through your chosen framework, and present them in omnispec form.
+  This command will list the rspecs of all GENI aggregates available through your chosen framework, and present them optionally in omnispec form.
-  Save the result to a file and edit the allocate value to true to set up a reservation RSpec, suitable for use in a call to createsliver.
+  It can save the result to a file so you can edit the result to create a reservation RSpec, suitable for use in a call to createsliver.
+EG for omnispecs, set 'allocate' to 'true' to reserve the given resource.

   If a slice name is supplied, then resources for that slice only will be displayed.